cacer019/CSCI_5801/Project1/Readme.md

 underneath "Project1".
 They are necessary for running the tests within CPLProcessingTest and IRProcessingText files and must be moved back into those folders if those tests are ran.

-### Special case: CSV file location
+### Special case: Input CSV file location
-Any csv file used for running the program should be located in the working directory which is assumed to be Project1.
+Any csv file used for running the program should be located under the working directory which is assumed to be Project1.
 The checkArgs() method in main will not locate the csv file if it is not under "Project1/".